 Van Persie had by then already seen a goal disallowed for offside, while Robben saw his cheeky lob cancelled for the same reason.

-But the Dutch started the second half superbly and needed only two minutes to break the deadlock.
+The Dutch started the second half superbly and needed only two minutes to break the deadlock.
 Daryl Janmaat charged forward down the right and reached substitute Van der Vaart with a low pass inside the area.
 The HSV man controlled the ball with his back to goal and turned before beating Pareiko with a low shot.

 Van Persie could have doubled Oranje's lead only moments later after a superb cross from Van der Vaart, but his header lacked both power and accuracy.
-The former Arsenal man again failed to find the net at the hour mark, when his right-footed shot from close range went over the cross-bar after some good work from Janmaat.
+The former Arsenal man again failed to find the net at the hour mark, when his right-footed shot from close range went over the crossbar after some good work from Janmaat.

 Nevertheless, the prolific forward got his goal at last in the 72nd minute.
 Once again Janmaat sent in a dangerous cross from the right, and the unmarked Van Persie volleyed home from five yards out.

-Holland poured even more salt in the guests' wounds in the closing stages of the game.
+Holland poured even more salt in the wounds in the closing stages of the game.
 A Van Persie cross fell to Schaken at the far post, and the Feyenoord winger had no trouble finding the net from a narrow angle.

 Netherlands remains first in its section with 15 points from five games.
 The team's next match is at home against Romania on Tuesday.